ubicucsd/bootcamp_18_19/9_Phylogenetics.md

 Copy and paste all of the data above (including the header file) into a new file called `msa.phy`.
 The `.phy` extension indicates that the file contains phylogenetic data.

+#### What kind of data goes into making trees?

+As with basically all other programs dealing with biological sequences, phylogenetics algorithms need you to align your sequences before you input them, so that they are easier to compare.
+If you are curious about different methods of alignment and their influence on the final alignment go over to our past lession [over here](https://github.com/sabeelmansuri/binf_crash_course/blob/master/5_Alignment.md)

 ### The Setup

 Now we're ready to start analyzing this data.
 Create a new python file and add the following to import everything we need: